bytosaur/arduino-workshop/2_arduino_ide.md

 2. Hit the `Verify` √ button to compile the code and check for errors

-3. If there are no errors you can upload the code to the board using the `Upload` → button
+4. If there are no errors you can we can upload the code to the board using the `Upload` → button

 4. Check that the LED 13 on the board is blinking